tobeybill/TISATAFL/report/Report.md

 ## Data and Variables
 **We utilized the Wharton Research Data Services for our data sets.** All data regarding director and CEO compensation and demographics came from Execucomp.
-Firm accounting variables and other firm specific information came from Compustat.
+Firm accounting variables and other firm-specific information came from Compustat.
 We cross referenced multiple studies to find determinants of CEO and director compensation as well as firm performance.
-Our sample comprised of firms in the S&P 500 from years 2010-2019.
-We chose 2010-2019 to avoid the corporate scandals of the early 2000's, the financial crisis in 2008/2009, and the impact COVID-19 had on the market.
+Our sample was comprised of firms in the S&P 500 from years 2010-2019.
+We chose 2010-2019 to avoid the corporate scandals of the early 2000's, the financial crisis in 2008/2009, and the impact COVID-19 had on the market in 2020 and beyond.

 ### BOD Compensation and Determinants